What led Google to abandon Google Glass

 These technologies are more affordable and have a wider range of applications than Glass.

-Overall, while Google Glass may have been ahead of its time technologically speaking, it fell short due to practicality issues and social norms.
+Overall, while Google Glass may have been ahead of its time technologically speaking, it ultimately fell short due to issues of practicality and social norms.